-Both researchers nor visitors have not even begun to comprehend what this giant, blue water-filled hole is all about, what lead to its formation, or why it’s still there.
+Neither researchers nor visitors have even begun to comprehend this giant, blue, water-filled hole, what led to its formation, or why it’s still there.
 This deep blue hole imaginable is seemingly mysterious!

 One thing for sure is that the Belize Blue Hole is a major tourist destination for its unearthly beauty.
 It is also a top spot for experienced divers who want to test their skills to the limit and people who explore the Great Blue Hole’s geological formations and marine life.

 Let us give you an insight into this stunning natural formation and what to expect when you visit.

 - Quick Facts About the Belize Blue Hole

 - Detailed Information About the Great Blue Hole